top of page

 We Begin our New Years on the Vernal Equinox

-The Vernal equinox marks the beginning of the season of Spring.
-The vernal equinox is a powerful threshold—a moment when light and darkness stand in perfect balance, marking the shift from winter’s stillness to the vibrant energy of spring.
-Occurring around March 19–22 in the Northern Hemisphere, this transition signals renewal, growth, and the awakening of nature.
+The vernal equinox marks the beginning of the season of spring.
+The vernal equinox is a powerful threshold moment; when light and darkness stand in perfect balance, marking the shift from winter’s stillness to the vibrant energy of spring.
+This transition signals renewal, growth, and the awakening with nature.

 The Equinox is a Symbol of Balance

 Spring Equinox : The return of longer days brings renewed vitality.
-It’s a season of planting—both literally in the earth and metaphorically in our lives.
+It’s a season of planting both literally and metaphorically.

 What seeds am I planting?